 - Brindle P, May M, Gill P, et al; Primary prevention of cardiovascular disease: a web-based risk score for seven British black and minority ethnic groups.
 Heart.
 2006 Nov;92(11):1595-602.
 Epub 2006 Jun 8.

-- Cardiovascular disease: prevalence and risk factors; Health Survey for England - The Health of Minority Ethnic Groups; 1999
+- Cardiovascular disease: prevalence and risk factors; Health Survey for England - The Health of Minority Ethnic Groups, 1999 (archived content)

 - Stansbury JP, Jia H, Williams LS, et al; Ethnic disparities in stroke: epidemiology, acute care, and postacute outcomes.
 Stroke.
 2005 Feb;36(2):374-86.
 Epub 2005 Jan 6.